Webyven/dnd-card-generator/README.md

-# 🧙‍♂️ D&D Spell Card Generator
+# 🧙‍♂️ D&D Card Generator

-A Windows Forms (.NET) desktop application that allows you to create customized **Dungeons & Dragons 5e spell cards** with a clean, printable design.
+A Windows Forms (.NET) desktop application that allows you to create customized **Dungeons & Dragons 5e cards** with a clean, printable design.
 You can generate individual cards or batch-export multiple spells from a JSON file as high-quality images.

 ## ✨ Features